jazicorn/pokemart/docs/project/devops/INSTALLATION.md

 # Installation
-> Instructions for installing the project
+> Instructions for setup and installing the project

 ## About